Product Training Doesn't Work- Get Sales to DO Product Training

 I then asked what went wrong and why he felt they had they fallen so far short after such a strong launch.

 "Some of the sales guys have gotten it and are doing well with the new product.
 The majority are not hitting their numbers, and these reps have a tendency to rely on PowerPoint to do the selling and their conversations are all around product instead of getting the business conversation on the table."

 These comments were unsolicited, but read like the challenges I call out in my own Whiteboard presentation of "Why WhiteboardSelling".If the old (current) way of product training doesn't work, what does?

 Having been through many of the traditional product training events described above in my career, and for the past six months, experiencing the new way of product training with some of the smartest sales enablement teams

 in the industry, I have some good news.

 Instead of frustration in product management and sales enablement at salespeople doing their own thing and long lead times for new product sell-through, there is a much better way of introducing new products.

 GET THE SALES TEAM TO DO THE PRODUCT TRAINING

-In a typical WhiteboardSelling Symposium each person will either see the Whiteboard presented, or give the Whiteboard presentation up to eight times in a four hour period.
-They will be able to meet new clients the next day, engage buyers around their issues and present their products on a Whiteboard in a conversational style.
+They will be able to meet new clients the next day, engage buyers around their issues and use the visual confection in a conversational style.
 They won't be perfect, but with practice they will quickly gain confidence.